CGI-FR/TIPO/README.md

 {"company":"dynatech","employees":[{"name":"first","surname":"FIRST","age":60,"nationality":"Belgian"},{"name":"two","surname":"TWO","age":40,"nationality":"Colombian"}]}
 ```

-Note that the age and nationality fields have been swapped consistently and independently of the surname and first name fields, which have also been swapped consistently.
+Note that the `age` and `nationality` fields have been swapped consistently and independently of the `surname` and `name` fields, which have also been swapped consistently.

-## Different ways to configure a group
+## Different Ways to Configure a Group

-In previous examples, this kind of group configuration has been presented.
+In previous examples, the following group configuration has been presented:

 ```yaml
 selectors: